Iterative-Canvas/iterative-canvas/.context/ai-sdk/foundations/prompts.md

 const result = await generateText({
   model: __MODEL__,
   messages: [
-    { role: 'user', content: 'Hi!' },
+    { role: "user", content: "Hi!" },
-    { role: 'assistant', content: 'Hello, how can I help?' }, { role: 'user', content: 'Where can I buy the best Currywurst in Berlin?' }, ],
+    { role: "assistant", content: "Hello, how can I help?" }, { role: "user", content: "Where can I buy the best Currywurst in Berlin?" }, ],
-});
+})
 ```

 Instead of sending a text in the `content` property, you can send an array of parts that includes a mix of text and other content parts.